Program of the Nano Challenges

 - How intuitive is your concept to use?

-Are there elements in your concept that exclude people, for example due to conditions such as color blindness?
+- Are there elements in your concept that exclude people, for example through conditions such as color blindness?

 - If so, how can you make the concept more inclusive?

 - Under what circumstances can your concept be used?
-Alone at home or outside?
+Only at home, or also outside?

-Place your concepts in the framework for designing for 'positive moods'.
+Place your concepts in the design framework for ‘positive moods’.
 Think about how your concept can contribute on all three levels.
-You are meant to consciously add attributes to the concepts to address these levels; so don't just look at which properties already thought up coincidentally correspond to the three levels!
-This methodology should be used consciously and actively to operationalize the subjective well-being of humans.
+You are meant to consciously add attributes to the concepts to address these levels; so don’t just look at which already devised properties happen to correspond to the three levels!
+This methodology should be consciously and actively used to operationalize the subjective well-being of people.
 The theoretical framework is summarized below in Figure 6 (based on Desmet and Pohlmeyer (2013).

-To get this process started, here are some guiding questions:
+To help get this process started, here are some guiding questions: